 The 25th of November is the International Day for Elimination of Violence Against Women.
 During the following 16 days, the government will make public which local community groups were given grants meant to end female genital mutilation.
 During this time period, Lynne Feathererstone, the Crime Prevention Minister, will visit King’s College London and Katherine Low Settlement charity, where she will talk openly about domestic abuse and female genital mutilation.

 Ever since 2010, the coalition government has funded a total of 15 new rape support facilities all over England.
 Currently, 84 centres will be receiving government funds until 2016, as another two centres will be open next year.
 Furthermore, the Violence Against Women and Girls (VAWG) communications insight pack issued by the Home Office was updated to include national statistics and background information on campaign policies of the government.

-Domestic violence solicitor in Romford
+Domestic Abuse solicitor in Romford

 If you have been affected or are struggling with a difficult and violent relationship, act now!

 Milner Elledge has many years helping both women and men in these situations.
 Don't suffer in Silence Contact us now for immediate assistance.